If you cannot find the information you need here, please contact AFP Recruitment.

 Does the AFP place an emphasis on physical strength?

 The key strengths required are intellect and good interpersonal skills.
-Upper body strength is required in few instances.
+Upper body strength is required in a few instances.
 Intelligence, good communication and negotiation skills lessen the likelihood of conflict situations developing.
-For police recruits, there are minimum fitness standards.
+For police recruits, there are minimum fitness standards that must be met as part of the recruitment process.

 How current should my first aid and swimming skills be?